Du-Songtao/Towards-fast-embedded-moving-horizon-state-of-charge-estimation-for-lithium-ion-batteries/README.md

 * Run the main_optimalMHE.m to implement the optimal jMHE.
 * Run the main_fastMHE.m to implement the fast jMHE.
 * Run the main_fasterMHE.m to implement the fast jMHE with ETR.

-## Institutions
-Huazhong University of Science and Technology

 ## Citation
 If you find our work useful in your research or publications, please consider citing: